Welcome to our Coleman Montana 8 Person Tent review!

 - A hefty price tag.

-The Coleman montana is an excellent tent for six to eight people in dry conditions.
+Overall, our review of the Coleman montana 8 person tent finds that it is an excellent tent for six to eight people in dry conditions.
 Treat it well, and it works in rain, too.

 It’s nothing fancy, a total starter tent with a few extra-desirable features.
 It gets the job done as a shelter for large groups of family and friends.

-More Coleman montana and 8 person tent reviews
+More Coleman montana and 8 person tent product reviews

 Still unsure which size or tent is best for you?
 Check out more of our reviews here: